 - Jerkass Has a Point: She is right that Rose messing around with flammable perfume in a science lab is a massive danger to Rose and the rest of the class.

-- Jerk with a Heart of Gold: Despite her attitude, she doesn't hesitate to attempt to protect Max in "Robostus."
+- Jerk with a Heart of Gold: Despite her grouchy, sharp-tongued, easily irritated and demanding nature, she doesn't hesitate to attempt to protect Max in "Robostus".

 - Labcoat of Science and Medicine: She's the science teacher, so of course she wears one.
 Because of the show's Limited Wardrobe, she also wears it outside the school.

-- Lean and Mean: Mendeliev's angular features and lean physique suit her less than friendly demeanour.
+- Lean and Mean: Mendeleiev's angular features and lean physique suit her less than friendly demeanour.

 - Meaningful Name: Dmitri Mendeleev was the founder and compiler of the modern periodic table of elements.